-Bootable media is a product, such as a CD-R/RW or a USB flash drive, from which you can run Acronis True Image when Windows cannot start.
+Bootable media is a CD, DVD, USB flash drive, or other removable media from which you can run Acronis True Image when Windows cannot start.
 You can make a media bootable by using Acronis Media Builder.

 How do I create bootable media?